wp-plugins/woocommerce-compare-products/readme.txt

 * Tweak - Changed Fly-Out window from - include( '../../../wp-config.php') to show content using wp_ajax
 * Tweak - Run WP_DEBUG and fix plugins 'undefined...' errors
 * Tweak - Removed fading update messages and animation and replaced with default wordpress 'updated' messages.
 * Tweak - Replace custom ajax handlers  with wp_ajax and wp_ajax_nopriv
 * Tweak - Add pop up window when deleting feature fields to ask you to check if you are sure?
 * Fix - Auto add Compare Widget to sidebar when plugin is activated.
 * Fix - Feature Unit of Measurement is added in brackets after Feature Name and if nothing added it does not show.
 * Fix - Use $woocommerce->add_inline_js for inline javascript to add it to the footer (after scripts/fancybox are loaded) to prevent errors

 = 1.0.1 - 2012/03/22 =
 * Tweak - Remove validation script never use for this plugin

 = 1.0.0 - 2012/03/15 =
 * First working release of the modification

 == Upgrade Notice ==

+= 2.1.9.6 =
+Upgrade now for full compatibility with WordPress v4.0 and WooCommerce v2.2.2

 = 2.1.9.5 =
 Upgrade now for full compatibility with soon to be released WooCommerce Version 2.2 backwards to version 2.1